joshabell/AyersScienceFair/Judging.md

 # Judging

-All projects are reviewed by a panel of judges from the community and students will meed individually with a judge.
+All projects are reviewed by a panel of judges from the community and students will meet individually with a judge.

 All students will receive written comments from the judges.

 The judges will complete a form focused on the following:

- * **Understanding** – how well do you understand your topic?
+ * **Understanding** – How well do you understand your topic?

  * **Research Methods** – For research projects, did you conduct thorough research to explain your topic in detail?